 Hyperscalers will also drive growth in facility size.
 The average size of a US data center will increase from 40 MW today to 60 MW by 2028, with about a third of campuses above 200

 The US currently represents approximately 60% of globally installed data center capacity.
-Taking into consideration the base of currently installed data centers and those expected to come online in light of public announcements, our model estimates that the US will account for approximately 70% of data center power demand growth from 2023 to
+Taking into consideration the base of currently installed data centers and those expected to come online in light of public announcements, our model estimates that the US will account for the majority of data center power demand growth from 2023 to

 This expansion will be concentrated in specific electricity market regions.
 We project that about 70% of the installed base for US data centers will be located in the PJM Interconnection (which includes Virginia and Ohio), Midcontinent Independent System Operator (which includes Illinois and Iowa), Northwest (including Oregon), and Southeast (including Georgia) in